ab-sc4t/2FA/README.md

 2. In the project folder open three terminals
 3. On first terminal go to backend folder
 4. On second terminal go to frontend folder
-5. On third terminal go to schemas folder and run "npm i"
-6. Type "npm i" on the first two terminals to install the necessary npm packages used
+5. Type "npm i" on the two terminals to install the necessary npm packages used
-7. On the backend one run "nodemon"
+6. On the backend one run "nodemon"
-8. On the frontend one run "npm start"
+7. On the frontend one run "npm start"
    *AND YOU ARE ALL SET!!*

 ## ENV FILE VARIABLES EXPLAINED